kridel-lab/FLOMICS/README.md

-# Follicular Lymphoma - integrating data from gene expression, methylome and mutation profiling to discover new subtypes
+# Follicular Lymphoma - integrating data from genome, transcriptome and methylome to discover new subtypes

 ## Analysis breakdown